TanyaChichkan/Calendar/README.md

 ### Setting up

-&middot; To start working with the app on your computer, you should first clone/download the repository from GitHub
+* To start working with the app on your computer, you should first clone/download the repository from GitHub

 ```shell
 git clone https://github.com/TanyaChichkan/Calendar